Famous Delhi Street Food: A Guide for Beginners

 Dry laphing from Aunty Momo

-If you like momos, you will probably love laphing, and as far as street foods go, this is one of the healthiest options.
+If you like momos you will probably love laphing, and as far as street foods go it’s one of the healthiest options.

 You can find laphing in the Tibetan areas of Delhi, like Majnu ka Tilla, but my favourite spot is Aunty Momo in Amar Colony Market.